Introduction to Applied management

 Retention: Retaining an employee is better than hiring a new one.
 Goldman Sachs Group, Inc. focus on retaining their employee by understand the problems or issues of their employees solving them and by fulfilling all the need and wants of the employee (Dale, 2003).
 There are many benefits through in retaining employees like these employees do not need training as compared to employees who are selected through recruitment process.
 These employees will be able to contribute to the employee more efficiently and effectively as they already know their job, management need not to give extra efforts in explaining their roles and responsibilities.
 Retaining employees will be helpful in competing effectively as it will help in reducing the cost which firm would incur hiring a new one.

 Training: Training play a vital in improving the skills and in improving the performance of the employees.
 Goldman Sachs Group, Inc. conducts many training programs according to the requirements of the employees the firm understands the employee's drawback and areas where they lack.
 Goldman Sachs Group, Inc. applies both On-the -job training and Off-the -job training (Kersley, 2006).
 The organization analysis all the employee and according to their need they provide training.
 These training help in knowing the roles and responsibilities of the employees more clearly which helps them to perform more efficiently.
 Training guides them and clarifies all their doubts and enhance their skills.
 In addition to this it also helps them in competing effectively with their competitors.
 As training will help in enhancing their skills by which employees will perform will their full efficiency.
 No doubt the firm has to invest highly on training and development program but the return through training will be high.
+If you are providing the best online HND assignment help at an affordable budget.
+Contact us.

 External business environment of Goldman Sachs Group, Inc.